-The 2020 Fall Ceili Leahy Day of Service is happening and going virtual!
+The 2022 Ceili Leahy Day of Service was a success!

 The Day of Service focuses on service projects around Fredericksburg and honors humanitarian and community activist Ceili Leahy, a 2014 JM graduate, who passed away in 2016 from cancer.
 Started in the fall of 2016, JM students have volunteered for nonprofit organizations whose missions are consistent with Ceili’s values and passions, which included human rights and justice, the environment, and global sustainability.
 Students have also served nonprofit organizations that provide help to families dealing with pediatric cancer and grief.

 Nonprofit organizations that volunteers have served so far include: Loisann’s Hope House, Mary Washington Hopsice & Grief Support Services at Harbor House, Friends of the Rappahannock, Fairy Godmother Project, Fredericksburg City Schools, Downtown Greens, Tree Fredericksburg, and Greater Fredericksburg Habitat for Humanity.
 The Day of Service has now become a tradition for JMHS students to get involved and volunteer around Fredericksburg.